 From the blues, the first tee shot woke me right up.
 I should mention it was unseasonably cold (under 50 degrees I’d say) and really windy first thing in the morning.
 So, teeing off on the first hole with about a 180-yard forced carry to a pretty narrow-looking fairway was an intimidating way to start the round.
 The carts here do not have GPS and I didn’t get a yardage book, so I was just playing based on what I could see from the tee boxes.
 That made the front nine here even more tricky.
 I’m certain course knowledge goes a long way on this layout.

 The front nine does not really let up with target-oriented holes.
 Almost every tee shot is a forced carry as you play your way along the rim and down into a steep canyon.
 Then, there are quite a few forced carries on approach shots, too.
-The fairways are more forgiving then they look from the tees, but are still pretty tight and require a great deal of accuracy.
+The fairways are more forgiving than they look from the tees, but are still pretty tight and require a great deal of accuracy.
 The greens are big and feature plenty of undulation, as well, so once you are on the green you still have some work to get the ball into the hole.

 I think with proper shots and knowledge of the green complexes, you can put together some birdies on the shorter holes while you are just hoping to survive some of the longer ones.
 You just have to execute really well on every shot.